Agirish/drill/docs/dev/Docker.md

 ## Push Docker Image

-   By default, Docker images are pushed to the Drill Docker Hub
+   By default, the image built above is configured to be pushed to [Drill Docker Hub](https://hub.docker.com/r/drill/apache-drill/) to create official Drill Docker images.
+You can configure the repository in pom.xml to point to any private or public container registry.

     cd distribution
     mvn dockerfile:push -Pdocker

 ## Run Docker Container

-   Running the Docker container should connect and start Drill in embedded mode
+   Running the Docker container should start Drill in embedded mode and connect to Sqlline

-    docker run -i -t drill/apache-drill-centos:1.14.0-SNAPSHOT /bin/bash
+    docker run -i -t drill/apache-drill:1.14.0-SNAPSHOT /bin/bash
     Jun 29, 2018 3:28:21 AM org.glassfish.jersey.server.ApplicationHandler initialize
     INFO: Initiating Jersey application, version Jersey: 2.8 2014-04-29 01:25:26...
     apache drill 1.14.0-SNAPSHOT